deajan/backup-bench/README.md

 - Remote target system: AMD Turion(tm) II Neo N54L Dual-Core Processor (yes, this is old), 6GB RAM, 2x4TB WD RE disks 7.2krpm using ZFS 2.1.5, 1x 1TB WD Blue using XFS, running AlmaLinux 8.6

 - Target system has a XFS filesystem as target for the linux kernel backup tests
-- Target system has a ZFS filesystem as target for the qemu backup tests (not published yet).
+- Target system has a ZFS filesystem as target for the qemu backup tests.
 ZFS has been configured as follows:
     - `zfs set xattr=off backup`
 	- `zfs set compression=off backup`  # Since we already compress, we don't want to add another layer here
 	- `zfs set atime=off backup`